hermitex/movers-client/README.md

 # Movers
-Moove.com is an web app that simplifies the logistics of moving out.
-Users are able to login and indicate the details for when and where to be moved to, get the price and Book a move, And he/she will be able to track and communicate with the mover in time.
+ Moove.com is A web application that allows people who wish to relocate their residence to connect with people who can assist them to relocate seamlessly and affordably.

 # Live link
  https://moovers.vercel.app/